UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 $ArmDeploymentName = "<output form="armdeploymentname" name="result" style="display: inline;">Sql2016AlwaysOnDeployment</output>"

 # Create Azure Stack Hub environment so that you can log in to it
-Add-AzureRmEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint
+Add-AzEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint

 # Create your SPN credentials for log in
 $AzsUsername = $ClientID